commercelayer/commercelayer-cli-plugin-resources/README.md

   -j, --json                               convert output in standard JSON format

+  -l, --lang=curl                          show the CLI command in the specified language syntax

   -m, --metadata=metadata                  define a metadata attribute and merge it with the metadata already present in
                                            the remote resource